Skngg/GreenWatch/README.md

 Features of the system will include:

 * Data acquisition from temperature, pressure and ambient light sensors
-* Diagnostics and configuration via UART - i.a. temperature and pressure data unit
+* Diagnostics and configuration via UART - i.a. constant readings trasmit to debug UART, log size and data logging frequency
-* System may include additional features developed in future - e.g. cloud-data storage and data analysis usig MS Azure platfrom
+* System may include additional features developed in future - e.g. cloud-data storage and data analysis using MS Azure platfrom